|

 God forgives sparingly and with obvious reluctance.
 The Koran is no joke.

 temperament is a virtue.
-I would describe it as a habit of acknowledging the
+A habit of acknowledging the otherness of

 who judges is also judged, and judged by himself.